rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3.md

 ![Compute Exploration Flow]({% asset_path 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3/Compute-10.png %})

-The *nova.virt.xenapi.vif.XenAPIOpenVswitchDriver.delete/_network/_and/_bridge* method is very intense and again out of our scope, but feel free to look at this code on your own.
+The *nova.virt.xenapi.vif.XenAPIOpenVswitchDriver.delete\_network\_and\_bridge* method is very intense and again out of our scope, but feel free to look at this code on your own.
 It destroys the OVS port bindings for the bridge, vif, and patch ports, and tears down the rest of the environment for routing to this VIF.
-Now that's done, let's look back at the Compute *post/_live/_migration* with a bit more code trimming.
+Now that's done, let's look back at the Compute *post\_live\_migration* with a bit more code trimming.
 We will mark where left off with (X) in the following code.

 Past the (X), you can see that now some cleanup is being handled on the destination.
 Notice that it passes through compute RPC now.
 As you might expect, destination cleanup runs on the destination.
 Note that even if this fails, the line of code does not fail.
 On an except, we set a variable that it failed and move on.
 This does cause the process to fail completely, but the code ensures that things are cleaned up in the proper order instead of just crashing.